-A commitment to public health research, projects, and collaboration with the local health system is necessary in order to address the underlying causes of health and illness.
-Our goal in taking a public health approach is to reduce morbidity and mortality due to the dual burden of infectious and non-communicable diseases in our partner communities.
-Our efforts involve our community health workers, our partners in the local health system, and researchers who work together to:
+A commitment to public health research and collaboration with the Dominican health system is necessary in order to address the underlying causes of health and illness.
+Our goal in taking a public health approach is to reduce morbidity and mortality due to the dual burden of infectious and non-communicable diseases in communities across the Dominican Republic.

 To ensure that our programs have a long-term impact on public health, we prioritize monitoring and evaluation at all stages of our work.
 We analyze our patient health outcomes data; systematically solicit feedback from patients, community health workers, and volunteers; incorporate technology to increase our capacity for data collection and analysis; and engage in constant re-evaluation and adaption of our work to account for new information and findings.